This site contains affiliate links, view the disclosure for more information.

 There are also a lot of high tech mirrors on the market now that have the ability for you to hook up bluetooth and stuff to them.
 Here's one of those for just $49.99.

 DORM CLOSET ESSENTIALS:

-Dorm closets are basically non-existent so maximizing as much space as possible is crucial for staying sane AND fitting all your clothes.
-They now have so many organization products for closets that I am listing the ones that I think will actually work for a college dorm.
+Dorm closets are basically non-existent so maximizing as much space as possible is crucial for staying sane AND fitting all the clothes your bring.
+They now have so many organization products for closets so I am listing the ones that I think will actually work for a college dorm.

 1. Closet Organization Essentials